MathCodeLabHub/MathCodeLab.Level1/StudentResources/Code/Examples/ComplexDataTypes.md

-# Math Code Lab Level 1 - Part 2

-This document focuses on complex data types such as lists, tuples, ranges, dictionaries, and sets.
-It shows how to work with these types, including creating them, iterating over them, using membership and identity operators, and combining nested loops.
-Each code example is provided as a code block for easy copy-paste and experimentation.

 ## Topics Covered
 1. Complex built-in data types – examples of lists, tuples, ranges, dictionaries, and sets.
 2. Converting between types – converting sequences of strings to numbers.